 VANNMONOPOL – The Water Monopoly

-The Water Monopoly Art installation
+The Water Monopoly Art installation (2012)

-VANNMONOPOL was special made for a Norwegian church exhibition with the theme «water» as part of the cultural activities og the 2012 Culture Week in Fetsund.
+VANNMONOPOL was specially made for a Norwegian church exhibition with the theme “water” as part of the cultural activities og the 2012 Culture Week in Fetsund.
 The exhibition period from 26.10 to 04.11 in 2012

 The installation serves as an intermediary experience between the following contextual references:

-• Locality Fetsund Church.
+- Locality Fetsund Church.
 At the time Norway still has one state church

-• The state controlled alcohol distribution through Vinmonopolet (wine monopoly)
+- The state-controlled alcohol distribution through Vinmonopolet (wine monopoly)

-• The attempts to control the worlds fresh water (water monopoly)
+- The attempts to control the world’s freshwater (water monopoly)

-• And the first wonder by Jezus at the wedding at Cana
+- And the first wonder by Jezus at the wedding at Cana

 Bottles and screen